· · ·

 I guess this tradition came from my own childhood, when my mom would make this breakfast for our family.
 Fourth of July was always a special holiday.
 My brothers and I would get up early before our parents, and the commotion would begin.
 Bang!
 Pop!
 Bang!

 My folks almost always took the day off from farming–or at least part of the day.
 And that meant a big family breakfast.
+There’s not much better than a creamy, sausage gravy served over buttered homemade biscuits.
+And jelly.
+Yum!

-Ingredients Needed for Country Sausage Gravy
+Ingredients for Country Sausage Gravy

 Instructions for Making This Recipe